 Table 2.
 Results from post-hoc Tukey’s HSD following ANOVA for comparisons of hinge length and shell height among treatments.
 The 2-way ANOVA was performed with “treatment” and “day” as fixed effects and the one-way ANOVA was performed with the fixed effect of “day-treatment”.

 Figure 1.
-Fully calcified D-hinge C. gigas larva revealing a Maltese cross under polarized light
+D-hinge larvae under polarized light portraying calcification at the hinge without a Maltese cross in the shell (A) and full calcification as evidenced by the Maltese cross (B).

 Figure 2.
 Profiles of pH measurements in the three different treatments – Ambient (black), MidCO2 (light gray), and HighCO2 (dark gray).
 Average pH for the experiment for each treatment is represented by solid lines.
 The Durafet probes recorded pH measurements every minute.

 Figure 3.
 Larval hinge length on day 1 (white boxplots) and day 3 (gray boxblots).
 Results are shown for the Ambient treatment (panel A), MidCO2 treatment (panel B), and HighCO2 treatment (panel C).
 Boxplots contain the middle 50% of the data and dashed lines encompass data within 1.5x the spread of the middle 50%.
 Open circles represent outliers.
 Horizontal black bars indicate median values.
-Asterisk indicates significant differences within treatment (P < 0.01).
-On day 3, larvae in the HighCO2 treatment are significantly smaller than those in the other two treatments (P < 0.05).
+An asterisk indicates significant differences within a treatment.
+On day 3, larvae in the HighCO2 treatment were significantly smaller than those in the other two treatments (P < 0.05).

 Figure 4.
 Larval shell height on day 1 (white boxplots) and day 3 (gray boxblots).
 Results are shown for the Ambient treatment (panel A), MidCO2 treatment (panel B), and HighCO2 treatment (panel C).
 Boxplots contain the middle 50% of the data and dashed lines encompass data within 1.5x the spread of the middle 50%.
 Open circles represent outliers.
 Horizontal black bars indicate median values.
-Asterisk indicates significant differences within treatment (P < 0.01).
-On day 3, shell height was reduced in larvae at HighCO2 than those raised at Ambient and at MidCO2 (P < 0.01).
+An asterisk indicates significant differences within a treatment.
+On day 3, shell height was reduced in larvae at HighCO2 relative to those raised at Ambient and at MidCO2 (P < 0.01).

 Figure 5.
+Regression of larval shell height on hinge length by treatment and day.
+Data from larvae raised under Ambient pCO2 conditions are represented by circles, MidCO2 are triangles, and HighCO2 are diamonds.
+Size data from day 1 are in black and day 3 are in white.
+The solid line is the regression line for the Ambient data (intercept = 27.47, slope = 0.65), dotted for MidCO2 (intercept = 15.76, slope = 0.82), and dashed for HighCO2 (intercept = 37.10, slope = 0.36).
+The slopes of all the lines are statistically the same (P > 0.05).

+Figure 6.
 Proportion of larvae calcified exposed to elevated pCO2.
 Bars represent calcification on day 1 (white) and day 3 (gray).
 Proportion of larvae calcified are provided from the Ambient treatment (panel A), MidCO2 treatment (panel B), and HighCO2 treatment (panel C).
 There is a significant difference in calcification among treatments, with the highest proportion of larvae calcified at HighCO2 on day 1 and the fewest larvae calcified in HighCO2 on day 3.